-This dialog box is available only when the PHP and PHPSpec plugins are installed and enabled.
-The plugins are not bundled with IntelliJ IDEA, but they can be installed from the JetBrains plugin repository as described in Installing, Updating and Uninstalling Repository Plugins and Enabling and Disabling Plugins.
+This dialog is available only when the PHP and PHPSpec plugins are installed and enabled.
+The plugins are not bundled with IntelliJ IDEA, but they can be installed on the Settings | Plugins page as described in Installing plugins from JetBrains repository.
 Once enabled, the plugins are available at the IDE level, that is, you can use them in all your IntelliJ IDEA projects.

-Use this dialog box to create a configuration to be used for running and debugging unit tests on PHP applications using the PHPSpec toolset.
+Use this dialog to create a configuration to be used for running and debugging unit tests on PHP applications using the PHPSpec toolset.

 In this area, appoint the specifications to launch and the command line switches to be passed to PHPSpec.

 In this area, specify the location of specifications or the configuration file where they are listed.